askebos/enchantments/content/events/cfp_conference_2023.md

 We invite proposals for papers on all aspects of enchanted capitalist histories by established as well as early career researchers.
 Please submit a short abstract (c.350 words) and bio (c.100 words) though the form below by **28 February 2023**.
 Limited support for travel may be allocated to early career researchers, please indicate if required with your submission.

-Please note that accepted presenters will be expected to circulate short versions (3-8 pages) of their papers three weeks advance.
+Please note that accepted presenters will be expected to circulate short versions (3-8 pages) of their papers three weeks in advance.

 <form id = "contact" value="Conference June 2023 - Submission from " name="conference_2023" method="POST" data-netlify="true" action="/thank-you">